CoSMoMVPA/CoSMoMVPA/doc/source/ex_classify_lda.rst

 Single subject, single fold split-half classification
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

+Before starting this exercise, please make sure you have read about:

+- :ref:`cosmomvpa_classifier`

 For this exercise, load a dataset using subject ``s01``'s T-statistics for every run ('glm_T_stats_perrun.nii') and the VT mask.